Bachelor of Arts (with Honours) - BA (Hons)

 14 January 2026

-Students combine their studies with a practical placement in their second year; a range of placement settings are available from community projects to churches, chaplaincy to night-shelters, missions and compassionate ministries.
+Students combine their studies with practical placements across their studies; a range of placement settings are available from community projects to churches, chaplaincy to night-shelters, missions and compassionate ministries.

 Core modules include: Contexts of Mission, Practice-based Learning, Reflective Practice, Spiritual Formation, Practical and Social Theology electives, Biblical Studies and a range of Old and New Testament subjects, Christian Doctrine, Theology and Church History.